MattRWallace/lolmvc/README.md

 ## Simply Powerful

-LMVC, is meant to be a framework you can wrap your mind around.
+lolmvc, is meant to be a framework you can wrap your mind around.
 It's primary purpose is to facilitate learning MVC by doing, but could also make a nice base framework for a real app.